Pennsylvania Supreme Court Decisions Have Hurt Families, Businesses, and Healthcare

 Access to Quality & Affordable Healthcare

 Your healthcare is also threatened when liability is expanded.
 When physicians, hospitals, and nursing homes are subjected to endless lawsuits, patients suffer!
 Frivolous and unnecessary lawsuits send medical liability costs skyrocketing thereby reducing critical healthcare services.
 Physicians may opt for retirement or practicing in another state.
 Your access to healthcare becomes scarce as medical providers are forced to practice defensive medicine to avoid being sued.
-Defensive medicine results in the ordering and performing of multiple tests which pushes up the price of health care, making already expensive services even more unaffordable for everyone.
+Defensive medicine results in the ordering and performing of multiple tests by doctors wanting to avoid a lawsuit.
+This increases the price of health care, making already expensive services even more unaffordable for everyone.

 More lawsuits impact you in other ways as well.
 PA HAS THE 5TH MOST EXPENSIVE CIVIL COURT SYSTEM IN THE COUNTRY!